 Our agency has an emergency mode operation plan that describes process to enable continuation of critical business processes while operating in an emergency mode.

-Our agency conducts periodic technical and nontechnical evaluations to ensure that appropriate security has been implemented.

 Our agency contracts with an external vendor periodically to conduct technical and nontechnical evaluations of the agency for security measures.

 Our agency has developed and provides a Notice of Privacy Practices that describes the allowed uses and disclosures of protected health information.